iremlaletu/AspnetMinimalApi/ReadMe.md

-### Asp.Net Core Minimal API
+### AspNet Core Minimal API

-A minimal ASP.NET Core Web API built with SQLite and Entity Framework Core to manage games and genres.
+A minimal AspNet Core Web API built with SQLite and Entity Framework Core to manage games and genres.

 ---